-[See Graduation on page 51 and Standardized Testing on page 81.]
+[See Graduation and Standardized Testing]

 High School students must successfully complete five End-of-Course Assessments in order to receive a diploma.

 - Algebra I

 - Biology

 - United States History

 - English I

 - English II

 End-of-Course assessments are taken initially in the spring of the year the student is enrolled in the course.
 Students who are not successful on the initial assessment are offered retests in June and December.
 Students are required to retest until a passing score is achieved.